Sibiu Travel Guide: Top Things to Do & Places to Visit

 So now let's have a look at the most important historical buildings worth visiting in Sibiu:

-The city's historic center is the main tourist area.
-As you can already guess, the city's main attractions and best things to do are in this here.
-You'll know you're inside once you passed the fortified city walls!
+The city's historic centre is the main tourist area.
+As you can already guess, the city's main attractions and best things to do are here.
+You'll know you're inside once you pass the fortified city walls!
 The Old Town is divided into:

-- the Upper Town which has the city's to places to visit: Clock Tower, Bridge of Lies, Sibiu Lutheran Cathedral, Holy Trinity cathedral and other historical buildings
+1. the Upper Town which has the city's top places to visit: Clock Tower, Bridge of Lies, Sibiu Lutheran Cathedral, Holy Trinity Cathedral, and other historical buildings

-- the Lower Town once you pass the old city walls and 'go down' you'll find charming old houses, back alleys, lots of coffee shops and some of the best restaurants in the entire city
+2. the Lower Town once you pass the old city walls and 'go down' you'll find charming old houses, back alleys, lots of coffee shops, and some of the best restaurants in the entire city

-get lost exploring the narrow streets and back alleys in the Lower Town, a place with many urban legends.
-This is where you'll find the city's authentic vibe with lots of small artisan shops, few tourists and lovely cafes and bars tucked away from the noise.
+• Local tip: get lost exploring the narrow streets and back alleys in the Lower Town, a place with many urban legends.
+This is where you'll find the city's authentic vibe with lots of small artisan shops, few tourists, and lovely cafes and bars tucked away from the noise.

 The main squares in Sibiu's Old Town are named simply Piața mare (Great Square or Large Square) and Piața Mică (Small Square).
 There's also Huet Square for diversity :)